Canvassing (Parks and Recreation): Plot

-The episode begins with Leslie Knope (Amy Poehler), deputy director of the Department of Parks and Recreation for Pawnee, Indiana explaining to a documentary crew about the Annual Easter Egg Hunt, in which her colleague, Tom Haverford (Aziz Ansari), has hidden the eggs, and Leslie notes that nobody is able to find them.
+The episode begins with Leslie Knope, deputy director of the Department of Parks and Recreation for Pawnee, Indiana explaining to a documentary crew about the Annual Easter Egg Hunt, in which her colleague, Tom Haverford, has hidden the eggs, and Leslie notes that nobody is able to find them.
 Tom secretly confesses to the documentary crew that he forgot to plant the eggs.

 Leslie plans for an upcoming town hall meeting about her proposal to turn a construction pit into a park.
-She invites her mother Marlene Griggs-Knope (Pamela Reed), an official with the county school system, but she does not appear supportive and tells Leslie she may be too busy to attend.
-Leslie holds a subcommittee meeting with Tom, interested citizen Ann Perkins (Rashida Jones), intern April Ludgate (Aubrey Plaza) and city planner Mark Brendanawicz (Paul Schneider).
+She invites her mother Marlene Griggs-Knope, an official with the county school system, but she does not appear supportive and tells Leslie she may be too busy to attend.
+Leslie holds a subcommittee meeting with Tom, interested citizen Ann Perkins, intern April Ludgate and city planner Mark Brendanawicz.
 Mark warns her it might be too early for a meeting with the public, who could opt to vote the proposal down if they are unhappy with it.
 Leslie remains confident about the meeting and says the group will be doing neighborhood canvassing to try to win support.

 The canvassing is largely unsuccessful.
 Most of the supporters of the park say they will not be able to attend the meeting.
 Mark, April and Tom speak with one seemingly interested resident, who is implied to be a pedophile.
 Leslie becomes frustrated with the lack of success and attempts to push poll the community residents.
 She suggests phrasing the question, "Wouldn't you rather have a park than a storage facility for nuclear waste?"
 Tom leaves the canvassing group to call prospective contractors about the park project, hinting at accepting bribes and making corrupt deals.
 Several residents express a lack of support for the park.
-Resident Kate Speevak (Lennon Parham) vows to attend the public meeting and voice her disapproval after a frustrated Leslie says, "You don't care about your kids if you don't support this park".
-The canvassing ends with an angry Leslie finding Mark and April playing Rock Band with Ann's boyfriend, Andy Dwyer (Chris Pratt) at Ann's house.
+Resident Kate Speevak vows to attend the public meeting and voice her disapproval after a frustrated Leslie says, "You don't care about your kids if you don't support this park".
+The canvassing ends with an angry Leslie finding Mark and April playing Rock Band with Ann's boyfriend, Andy Dwyer at Ann's house.